aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/known-issues.md

 # Known Issues

-List of known issues at the time of release, this list will be updated when new versions of the upgrade tools are released.
+This is a list of known issues at the time of release, this list will be updated when new versions of the upgrade tools are released.
 Contact your AWS account teams for more details if these issues impact your upgrade.

 ## Unsupported configurations
 The following configurations are not handled automatically by the current version of the upgrade tools.
-Also review the (Feature specific considerations)[./comparison/feature-specific-considerations.md] section of the documentation for additional details.
+Also review the [Feature-specific considerations](./comparison/feature-specific-considerations.m) section of the documentation for additional details.

 ### Site-to-site VPNs

-**Description:** Site-to-site VPN attached to Transit Gateway configured with ASEA are not converted to LZA configuration.
+**Description:** Site-to-site VPNs attached to Transit Gateway configured with ASEA are not converted to LZA configuration.

 **Symptom or error message:** The customer gateway and VPN connections configurations are not generated in the LZA `network-config.yaml` file.

-**Resolution or workaround:** While the configurations are not present in the LZA configuration files, the already deployed resources won't be affected during the upgrade, thus the VPN connection will still be in place and no network disruption on the VPN tunnel is anticipated during the upgrade.
+**Resolution or workaround:** While the configurations are not present in the LZA configuration files, the already deployed resources won't be affected during the upgrade.
+Thus the VPN connection will still be in place and no network disruption on the VPN tunnel is anticipated during the upgrade.
 After the upgrade you can plan deploying new VPN configurations natively using LZA and delete the original resources created by ASEA.

 ## Upgrade known issues